 Overall, the older your car is, the more hazardous it is to let it sit idle.
 However, if you have a newer car, that is different.

 These days, advancements in automotive technology have allowed for many newer vehicles to be built with special remote starters while most other vehicles can have remote starters installed.
 With technology like this, automakers can give drivers a chance to start up their car and let it warm up without ever having to physically be in the vehicle.

-Thanks to the engineering innovation of fuel injection systems, every fluid in your car is carefully metered and managed.
-You even have internal pollution-control systems.
-These help to keep precise measurements of fuel for your engine’s cylinders.
+Due to these changes, automakers have begun engineering more sophisticated fuel injection systems.
+This means every fluid in your car can be carefully monitored and managed, helping to bypass many of the issues older vehicles face when idling in cold weather.
+You even have internal pollution-control systems that help keep precise measurements of fuel for your engine’s cylinders.

 With all of these advancements, letting your car idle to warm up isn’t necessarily needed.
 However, if you do look to warm up your newer car, truck or SUV, be sure only to leave it idling for a few minutes to help avoid any potential issues from occurring.

 Protect Your Car Year-Round with Endurance

 Whether you have an older vehicle or a newer car, protect it and your wallet with an Endurance auto protection plan.
 Designed to fit your needs and budget, you can find an Endurance plan that can give you comprehensive breakdown protection for vital car components such as your engine and transmission.
 You can also save up to $3,500 on the cost of essential maintenance with EnduranceAdvantage™, including up to three oil and filter changes, tire rotations, alignment checks and more.
 Each EnduranceAdvantage package also comes with several other special, one-time services like a battery replacement, brake pad/shoe replacements and others to help give you even more coverage and savings.